Select a Country Site

 Changing your site will take you to the URL for that ManpowerGroup location.

-Employers in UAE maintain a high appetite for hiring: UAE’s Net Employment Outlook (NEO) for Q4 2025 is 45%, continuing to rank first globally for its employment expectations, 22 points above the global average, and only 3% less than the previous quarter.
+UAE’s Net Employment Outlook (NEO) for Q1 2026 is 46%, continuing to rank in the top 3 globally for its employment expectations, 22 points above the global average.

 To discuss the results personally or explore how ManpowerGroup can help you find the talent and solutions needed to propel your organization forward, contact us today.